tlewowski/zurvan/README.md

 ## Examples

-For now, please refer to `tests` directory.
+For now, please refer to `tests` directory for executable examples.

 ## Other